OpenTermsArchive/docs/content/community/how-to/join-community-chat.md

 ## 3. Introduce yourself

-After joining the Open Terms Archive chat, members are encouraged to introduce themselves in the **Introduction** channel.
+After joining the Open Terms Archive chat, members are encouraged to briefly introduce themselves in the **Introduction** channel.

-1. Join the **~Introductions** channel.
-2. Briefly introduce yourself to the community.
-3. A community manager replies with a welcome message and provides further guidance on the next steps.

 ## 4. Find your channels